-Windscreen damage is fairly common and mostly caused by road debris such as stone chips.
+Windscreen damage is fairly common and it’s mostly caused by road debris such as stones.
 Although you can ignore minor chips or cracks, it can eventually get worse and require a windscreen repair or replacement.

 Failing to repair the windscreen damage can cause your car to fail its MOT if the damage is affecting the driver’s view.
 Depending upon the severity, it may even result in a fixed penalty on the roadside if you are pulled over by the police.

 Depending upon the severity of the damage to the windscreen will determine whether you may get away with a cheap repair or a more costly replacement.
 As a general rule, if the size of the windscreen chip is larger than a £2 coin, it would be advisable to replace the windscreen altogether.

 The location of the chip is also a deciding factor because it can’t be too close to the edge of the windscreen.
 Most windscreen replacement experts state that it needs to be at least 3 cm away from the edge in order to be repaired.
 Any chips larger than 10 mm also shouldn’t be in the driver’s line of sight and if it is, this would warrant a replacement.